 It depends on whether the deceased partner made a will or used another estate planning device such as a living trust or joint tenancy agreement to leave property to the surviving partner.
-In some states- California, Colorado, Hawaii, Maine, Nevada, New Jersey, Oregon, Washington, and Wisconsin-registered domestic or civil union partners may automatically inherit a portion of a deceased partner's property, but some of these laws carry restrictions and are by no means the safest or easiest way to plan for inheritances.
+In some states-California, Connecticut, Hawaii, Maine, New Hampshire, New Jersey, Oregon, Vermont, and Washington registered domestic or civil union partners may automatically inherit a portion of a deceased partner's property, but some of these laws carry numerous restrictions and are by no means the safest or easiest way to plan for inheritances.
 The bottom line is simple: To protect a person you live with, you must specifically leave property to that person using a will, living trust, or other legal document.